 What to pack for a holiday to Zimbabwe

-If you want a short no-nonsense version of this packing list, see my handy packing checklist in print-ready PDF format here.
+If you want a short, printable, no-nonsense version of this packing list, see my handy packing checklist in print-ready PDF format here.

 1. Mosquito repellent

 This is a must, especially if you visit Zimbabwe between October and April (i.e., the rainy season).
-The spray-on stuff is much easier than the cream, and DEET-based repellents are best for adults (check the label for this).
+The spray-on stuff is much easier than the cream, and DEET-based repellents are best for adults and older children (check the label for this).
 Here’s a good DEET spray-on mosquito repellent on Amazon.

-Surprisingly, Victoria’s Secret Bombshell has also been found to repel mosquitos, so ladies can use this in addition to normal repellant.
+Surprisingly, Victoria’s Secret Bombshell has also been found to repel mosquitos, so ladies can use this in addition to normal repellent.

 2. Good walking shoes/trainers

 You need a trusted pair of shoes that will take you up rocky mountains and along river beds without any fuss (because you never know what’s around the next corner).
-They need to cover your whole foot properly so that thorns and dust can’t easily get in.
-I’m thinking something like these sturdy Karrimor Hiking Shoes.
+They need to cover your whole foot and ankle properly so that thorns and dust can’t easily get in.
+Something like these sturdy Karrimor Hiking Shoes.

 Plus you’ll want a pair of sandals for when you’re staying in a city (away from bush creepy-crawlies), or around the pool.
 It’s too hot to wear boots every day.
 I have these Havaianas and wear them all the time in Harare.

-This one’s been drilled into us for so long that it’s second nature by now (or at least, it should be).
-SPF 30+, for the body as well as the face.
+This rule has been drilled into us for so long that it’s second nature by now (or at least, it should be).
+Use at least SPF 30, for the body as well as the face.
 Nivea Sun Protect and Moisturizing Sun Spray is good because of its spray-on application and it locks in moisture in the dry heat.
 Neutrogena Ultra Sheer SPF100 Dry-Touch Lotion is nourishing and protective without being too oily.